Japan takes first step to a permanent reactor shutdown after Fukushima

 Japan is one of the world's most seismically active countries.
 An earthquake and tsunami in March 2011 caused three reactor meltdowns at the Fukushima plant, the worst nuclear disaster in 25 years.

+Utilities have had to boost imports of fossil fuels to cover the shortfall in generation from nuclear plants, pushing the world's third-biggest economy into a record trade deficit.

-Tsuruga's No. 2 unit has 1,160-megawatts of capacity and is adjacent to the 357 megawatt No. 1 unit, Japan's oldest reactor.
+Tsuruga's No. 2 unit has 1,160-megawatts of capacity and is located next to the 357 megawatt No. 1 unit, Japan's oldest reactor.